 Opening times: Times vary depending on the time of the year. see website for more details.

-Prices: €5.50/Free for EU citizens under 25
+Prices: €6/Free for EU citizens under 25

 We then descended the steps to look at the fortifications and prisons below.
-(We even entered one of the old prison cells- see video below)!
+We even entered one of the old prison cells- see video below)!
 A highlight of the day for everyone on the road trip had to be the wine shop located in a grotto at the bottom of the town (la cave des fouleries).

 The last stop of the day on our fairytale inspired trip was the historic town of Chartres.
 Reaching Chartres as the sun had just dipped below the horizon and night was starting to set in was a fairytale moment in itself.
 The cathedral is enormous; stretching up above the quaint building surrounding it, dominating the surrounding landscape.

 And with our last town tour of the day complete, we grabbed a couple of bottles of wine, slabs of cheese and bread and headed home for a particularly French meal!
 If you’d like to see more of my adventurous road trip, I made a YouTube video about it: